mlambert125/new-java-curriculum/content/springboot-2/_index.md

 ### Putting it all together

-Here is a completed CRUD controller for the `User` entity:
+Here is a completed CRUD controller for the `User` model class:

 ```java
 import org.springframework.web.bind.annotation.*;